SiyaKamboj/cse15l-lab-reports/LabReport1.md

 ---

-# Experimenting with Commands on the terminal
+## Experimenting with Commands on the Terminal